Imaging foundation model for universal enhancement of non-ideal measurement CT

 \subsection{TAMP effectively reduces the cost for specialized NICT enhancement}

-Our TAMP, as an imaging FM, offers a prepared initialization that enables the efficient development of specialized models with only a few data.
+Our TAMP, as an imaging FM, offers a prepared initialization that enables the efficient development of specialized models with only a few training data and computation.
 We conducted data validation experiments to explore the performance of specialized models developed using TAMP across varying data quantities.

-\textbf{\textit{Experimental Setting:}} We evaluated the TAMP-S on nine NICT enhancement tasks by fine-tuning TAMP across varying data quantities.
-Two specialized NICT enhancement models (RED-CNN, FBPConvNet), and a pre-trained foundation model from natural images (SwinIR \cite{liang2021swinir}) are used for comparison.
-These tasks contain three NICT settings (LDCT, SVCT, LACT) with three defect degrees (high, mid, low).
-On each task, we fine-tune TAMP and SwinIR, and train RED-CNN and FBPConvNet from scratch on five CT slices, one, five, and twenty subjects (abdomen regions simulated from AMOS dataset) to evaluate the influence of data amount on enhancement performance.
+\textbf{\textit{Experimental Setting:}} We evaluated TAMP-S on nine NICT enhancement tasks by fine-tuning our TAMP with varying data quantities.
+For comparison, we used two specialized NICT enhancement models (RED-CNN, FBPConvNet), a pre-trained universal enhancement model for the SVCT and LACT tasks (ProCT), and a pre-trained natural image denoising FM (SwinIR \cite{liang2021swinir}).
+These tasks include three NICT settings (LDCT, SVCT, LACT) with three levels of defect degrees (high, mid, low).
+For each task, we fine-tune TAMP, ProCT and SwinIR, and train RED-CNN and FBPConvNet from scratch on five CT slices, one, five, and twenty subjects (abdomen regions from AMOS22 dataset) to evaluate the influence of data amount on enhancement performance.

-\textbf{\textit{Observations:}} As shown in Fig.\hyperref[fig3_res2]{3}, our TAMP only requires very small data amount and training iterations in the adaptation of specialized NICT enhancement models, effectively reducing the cost in NICT imaging application development.
+\textbf{\textit{Observations:}} Our TAMP only requires very small data amount and training iterations in the adaptation of specialized NICT enhancement models, effectively reducing the cost in NICT imaging application development (Fig.\hyperref[fig3_res2]{3}).
 There are three observations in this experiment: